Confusion over re-opening of House of Mercy homeless shelter

 ROCHESTER, N.Y.
 (WROC) — It’s been three weeks since a fatal stabbing attack at the House of Mercy homeless shelter.
-But plans to reopen are not clear, according to a legislator who oversees the Northeast Quadrant.
+But plans to reopen are still not clear.

 The former director and founder of the shelter, Sister Grace Miller confirmed Wednesday morning that a reopening date was slated for Thursday.
 But a few hours later — that seems to have changed.